PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/05_SR_TE_Policies.md

 show segment-routing traffic-eng policy detail
 ```

+This confirms which segment-list is being used and that fallback paths are installed as backup.

 ### 4.5 BFD Verification

-Verify the BFD sessions are up:
+Verify that the BFD sessions are up and tied to the OSPF neighbor:
 ```bash
 # On R1_OSLO
 show bfd session